jidegithub/aws-bootcamp-cruddur-2023/journal/week1.md

 [Link to the backend docker file](../backend-flask/Dockerfile)

-The application is running behind a gunicorn server [config file](../backend-flask/config/gunicorn.conf.py)
+The application is running behind a Flask development server

 ### Write the frontend docker file